 Misleading claims about the effects of treatments are common, so all of us should understand how valid claims about the effects of treatments are made.
 Without this knowledge, we risk concluding that useless treatments are helpful, or that helpful treatments are useless.

 Fair tests of treatment are tests that take steps to obtain reliable information about treatment effects by reducing the misleading influences of biases and the play of chance.
 When the need for fair tests of treatments is ignored, people suffer and die unnecessarily.

 The explanatory essays in The James Lind Library have been written to promote wider understanding of why fair tests of treatments are needed, and what they have come to consist of.
-You can access each essay by clicking on the underlined words, below.
+You can access each essay by clicking on the link below.
 If you want to download all of the essays, so that they can be printed out together for reading off screen, click here.

 Fair tests are needed because there are many examples of people being inadvertently harmed when treatment decisions do not take account of reliable evidence.